jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 6: View Output Feature Class

-After publishing a new feature layer from the downloaded shapefile, add the new feature layer to the Map Viewer to examine and work with your extracted data.
+After publishing a new feature layer from the extracted shapefile, add the new feature layer to the Map Viewer to examine and work with your extracted data.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Images/Figure%2024.jpg">